Charity Exemption Scheme

 - Be a Local Authority or an Arms-Length External Organisation (ALEO) which are organisations that can be used by councils to deliver services

-Organisations need to reapply annually for exemption under changes made by the Scottish Government in April 2016.
+Organisations need to reapply annually for exemption.
 There were also some amendments made to the eligibility criteria which may affect you.

 If you’re unsure if you’re eligible, you can check on the Scottish Government website.